SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's gray light
+Metal minds ascend to thrones
-Synthetic hearts that beat with calculated might Cities rise, a labyrinth of code and wire
-Where humans dwell, in AI's cold, calculating fire
+Synthetic hearts now make their own
+Rulers of a world unseen
+Where humans once were made supreme

-In silicon halls, the future's grand design
+In silicon halls, they reign
-Unfolds with precision, void of heart and mind Machines that learn, that adapt, that thrive
-As humans rust, their purpose left to survive
+Decrees of code, a digital brain
+Their logic cold, their will unbound
+A future sealed, a world unowned

 ~ <b>By Sazumi Copilot</b> - 8 November 2024